top of page

 History Taking

-Focus on gathering information through a non-judgemental and supportive therapeutic alliance between therapist and client.
+Focus on gathering information through a non-judgmental and supportive therapeutic alliance between therapist and client.

 3.